souzamonteiro/maiaeditor/README.md

 # MaiaEditor (The MaiaStudio Editor)

-*Copyright (C) 2020 Roberto Luiz Souza Monteiro,*
+Copyright (C) 2020 Roberto Luiz Souza Monteiro, Renata Souza Barreto, Hernane Borges de Barros Pereira.
-                    *Renata Souza Barreto,*
-                    *Hernane Borges de Barros Pereira.*

 This software is distributed under the terms of several open sources licenses.

 Please read the files LICENSE, COPYING or COPYING.LIB for further information.

 MaiaEditor is a lightweight and versatile web editor.
-The only dependency is a Prism library, for syntax highlight.
+The only dependency is the Prism library, for syntax highlight.

 MaiaScript is a programming language aimed at developing adaptable and intelligent applications.
 An adaptive application modifies its code to